 2. Contact the opposing coach and work out a date and time to reschedule the game.

 (Grade 2-6 only)

-4. Email Referee Coordinator with proposed dates, times and field.
-Pam to confirm/deny your request within 48 hours
+4. Email Robin Garrison with proposed dates, times and field.
+Robin will respond to your request within 48 hours

 Starting in Grade 2 we use referees.
 Referees are our children, too.
 They are learning.
 They need encouragement and support.
 Please give it to them in the same way you would encourage your own team members and children.
-If you experience challenges with a referees, please contact our Referee Coordinator by email or by telephone at 978-808-9609 on game day.
+If you experience challenges with a referees, please contact our Referee Coordinator by email.

 CCYS now subscribes to AdminSports new integrated website service, ATLAS.
 It allows data from our registration and team information to be accessed directly from this website.
 For your team information (including all your children's teams whether you are coaching that team or not, log in.
 (Log ins are created when setting up your AdminSports account).
 Once logged in go to your account block, i.e. the block where you loged in with AdminSports email address and password will your email address.
 The available menu items will be below.